Lupercio421/Lupercio421/ReadMe.md

 - 🎓 I am pursuing a B.A/M.A dual degree in Statistics and Applied Math from [CUNY - Hunter College][school]!
 - 🌱 I’m currently learning Cloud Fundamentals, AWS, Geospatial Statistics, GIS
-- 👨‍💼 I’m pursuing Data Analysts, Data Science or Data Consultancy roles
+- 👨‍💼 I’m pursuing Data Analysts or Data Science roles
 - 🥅 2022 Goals: Contribute more to Open Source projects, Volunteer with Public Agencies, Continue to learn Advanced Statistical Learning Topics
 - ⚡ Fun facts: I speak Spanish and like to bike around Queens